-Sixth-generation diamantaire Jade Lustig works closely with clients to create (or redesign) engagement rings and wedding bands with a modern sensibility, featuring diamonds in all shapes and sizes.
+Fifth-generation diamantaire Jade Lustig works closely with clients to create (or redesign) engagement rings and wedding bands with a modern sensibility, featuring diamonds in all shapes and sizes.

 The third-generation jeweler is the source of some of the world’s most collectible gemstones, including rare Colombian emeralds, Burmese rubies, and Ceylon

 sapphires.
 Plus, they can deliver them in custom-made designs that will turn heads.